-Spring Semester 2019
+Spring Semester 2020

-In order to apply for financial assistance for Spring Semester 2019, you must complete a 2018-2019 Free Application for Federal Student Aid (FAFSA).
+In order to apply for financial assistance for Spring Semester 2020, you must complete a 2019-2020 Free Application for Federal Student Aid (FAFSA).
 You can fill out the FAFSA on the Web at www.fafsa.ed.gov.
 You must allow sufficient time for Financial Aid Services to complete all awarding and disbursing steps prior to the end of the semester.
-Please complete the 2018-2019 FAFSA no later than April 15th, 2019.
+Please complete the 2019-2020 FAFSA no later than April 15, 2020 to ensure adequate time to get awards on file before the term ends.